THE SITUATION: CORPORATE ASKS CLIENT TO PURCHASE FRANCHISE

 First Business Bank’s SBA team, an SBA-designated Preferred Lending Partner, worked to secure a $1.5 million 10-year SBA 7(a) loan build out, equipment, and a working line of capital so this community could once again enjoy its favorite pizza place

-A 10-year SBA 7(a) loan provides clients favorable repayment terms, fixed interest rates, flexibility, and room to refinance or to pay off the loan at a slower pace than traditional loans.
+A 10-year SBA 7(a) loan provides clients favorable repayment terms, flexibility, and an improved cash flow position when compared to conventional loans.